 A Final Word…

 We hope you found this guide helpful in helping you find a quick way to fix your leaking tap.
-If you have any feedback or questions, please comment on this article or our Facebook page and we’ll get back to you ASAP.
-If you'd like to speak to one of our staff, please call us on 01202 556655 or email email@example.com and our customer service staff will be there to help.
+If you have any feedback or questions, contact our friendly team via live chat or email and we'll be happy to help.